static-dev/spike-rooftop/README.md

 })
 ```

-In addition, if you pass `true` as the value of `transform`, we will run it through a standard internal function that cleans it up in a way that is probably good enough.
+We run a default transform function that cleans up response objects for you, out of the box.
+However, if you'd like ti disable this and get back the raw response directly from rooftop, if you pass `false` as the value of `transform`, it will come back untouched.

 ```js
 rooftop({